CurtisNewbie/file-server/README.md

 ## Task Scheduling

 Task scheduling in this app is supported by `Quartz` and `distributed-task-module`.
-A task implementation bean is already written for this application, you may create a record in table `task` as follows to use it:
+A few task implementation beans are already written for this application, you may create a record in table `task` as follows to use them:

-The task implementation bean:
+The task implementation beans:

 - com.yongj.job.DeleteFileJob
 - com.yongj.job.FetchFileUploaderNameJob